robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ### Interview Protocol Design
 - Gandhi R.A., Germonprez M., Link G., "Open Data Standards for Open Source Software Risk Management Routine: An Examination of SPDX", ACM GROUP 2018 https://github.com/SPDX-CaseStudy/files/blob/master/AssuranceCase.png

+???
+I have also used assurance cases to design research studies and organize evidence collected from research studies.
 ---
 class: middle
 # Other Applications

 ### Medical Device Software
 - [Safety Assurance Cases Can Improve Your FDA Submissions](https://www.meddeviceonline.com/doc/how-safety-assurance-cases-can-improve-your-fda-submissions-0001)

+???
+Assurance cases were first made popular in the safety industry and find a prominent place in safety certifications of medical devices by the FDA.

 ---
 class: center, middle